devashat/UCSC-NLP-SemEval-2024-Task-5/README.md

 # NLP at UC Santa Cruz at SemEval-2024 Task 5: Legal Answer Validation using Few-Shot Multi-Choice QA

-This repository contains the code that underlies our experimentation for [SemEval-2024 Task 5: The Legal Argument Reasoning Task in Civil Procedure](https://trusthlt.github.io/semeval24/).
+This repository contains the code for our submission for [SemEval-2024 Task 5: The Legal Argument Reasoning Task in Civil Procedure](https://trusthlt.github.io/semeval24/).
+Our submission secured the 7th place on the leaderboard.

 ## Contained Files